mia-platform/documentation/docs/marketplace/add_to_marketplace/add_item_by_type/add_custom_resource.md

 - the `apiVersion` field, which is the version of the kubernetes API used by that resource
 - the `kind` field, which is the specific resource type of the resource

-Custom resources can be added to your project by creating one anew or by installing an existing one from the Marketplace, using the `miactl` tool.
+Custom resources can be added to your project by creating one anew or by installing an existing one from the Marketplace.
 They are defined with the Marketplace item schema defined in the related section of the ["Create your Company Marketplace" page](/marketplace/add_to_marketplace/create_your_company_marketplace.md#how-to-configure-a-new-item), by having the _type_ field equal to `custom-resource`.

-Custom resources items in the Marketplace supports _versioning_, allowing to update the resource without overwriting the previous ones.
+Custom resource items in the Marketplace support _versioning_, allowing you to update a resource without overwriting its previous versions.

 ## Custom Resource definition